spozun/cerner-32-days-of-code/README.md

 Day 11 - walkFileTree.java - recursively walk a file folder and it's contents, returning the absolute path of all contents.

 Day 12 - textHighlighter.ts - node function that highlights all instances of a search term in a body of text on the command line.

+Day 13 - codeInjection.rb - playing with Ruby block/yield and eval.
+Calls a private funtion that should not be callable.